-As of December 31, 2017, we owned 16 patent applications in various countries directed to the antibody sequence of ANB020 and its variants, epitopes, methods of use and related matters.
+As of December 31, 2018, we owned approximately 34 patent applications in various countries directed to the antibody sequence of etokimab and its variants, epitopes, methods of use and related matters.
 We also intend to prosecute our pending applications and pursue patent issuance and protection in key commercial markets where significant product sales may occur.
 Patents that may issue from our pending applications would provide protection until October 2038.